Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Discussion and Conclusions

-We thank A. Sternberg, F. J. Lockman, C. McKee, M. S. Mahdawi, M. Baryakhtar, N. Outmezguine, E. Kovetz, K. Boddy, C. Mondino, M. Muzio, K. Schutz, A. Maccio, J. Ruderman, M. Kulkarni and S. Dubovsky for useful discussions, and Y. Faerman, X. Xu and M. S. Mahdawi for contributions to the plots.
+We thank A. Sternberg, F. J. Lockman, C. McKee, M. S. Mahdawi, M. Baryakhtar, N. Outmezguine, A. Kravtsov, K. Van Tilburg, Y. Ali-Haimoud, E. Kovetz, K. Boddy, C. Mondino, M. Muzio, K. Schutz, A. Maccio, J. Ruderman, M. Kulkarni and S. Dubovsky for useful discussions, and Y. Faerman, X. Xu and M. S. Mahdawi for contributions to the plots.
 The research of GRF has been supported by NSF-PHY-1212538 and NSF-AST-1517319.